 A Hong Kong Doctor Turned Canadian Startup Founder — Fandy Ting, Ur Health Chart

 Fandy Ting, a successful health practitioner in Hong Kong, came to realize that with a tech product, she could help a lot more patients than she currently was working at the clinic.
-Picking up the idea of connecting elderly patients with their families abroad and doctors, she started building a health app called Ur Health Chart, relocated to Canada with a plan to develop the product further in the North American market, and became a member of the Launch community.
-Hear her story.
+Inspired by the idea of connecting elderly patients with their families abroad and doctors, she began building a health app called Ur Health Chart, relocated to Canada to develop the product for the North American market, and joined the Launch community.
+Here’s her story.

 Pursuing a Medical Career

-As a kid, Fandy never thought she would become a doctor when she grew up.
-But while in high school, thinking about the future, she realized that there were not many options.
-In Hong Kong, the most prestigious and popular choice would be a career in law or medicine.
-Fandy pursued becoming a doctor, because she liked the idea of interacting with people and helping them.
+As a kid, Fandy never imagined she’d become a doctor.
+But in high school, when it came time to think seriously about the future, she realized there weren’t many options.
+In Hong Kong, law and medicine were considered the most prestigious careers.
+Fandy chose to pursue medicine because she loved the idea of working with people and helping them.

-She focused on gynecology and obstetrics, and after graduating from medical school, joined the hospital’s team.
+She focused on gynecology and obstetrics and, after graduating from medical school, joined a hospital team.
 “It was the best period of my career, although the most stressful, with lots of emergencies.
-Anyway, I enjoyed seeing how the entire team of different doctors and nurses were working together to solve one single problem to help one single person, and how patients benefited from this teamwork.”
+Still, I loved seeing how the entire team of doctors and nurses came together to help just one person — and how much patients benefited from that teamwork.”

-Fandy’s journey as a family physician in Hong Kong continued for over 10 years until she decided to make a significant career and life turn.
+Fandy’s career as a family physician in Hong Kong spanned over a decade — until she made a major life and career change.

 Fandy Ting (third from the left) with her colleagues from the clinic in Hong Kong